Inheritance Tax October 2024 Budget changes – an explainer

 As companies listed on AIM are often fledgling businesses they are generally much riskier investments than established companies, so generous tax reliefs are provided to incentivise investment for these businesses (According to the LSE, in 2023 over 770,000 jobs were supported, directly and indirectly by AIM companies, which accounted for £68 billion gross value added to the country’s GDP).
 Income tax and capital gains tax benefits are potentially available for investors in such companies which are treated as unquoted for purposes of capital gains tax reliefs; a further IHT incentive for would-be investors is offered by allowing the AIM stock of trading (rather than investment) companies the benefit of BPR.

 The head of AIM has estimated that £6.5 billion of investment in AIM companies is held through funds specifically marketed towards customers seeking to limit their IHT bill.
+The average investment per individual is less than £200,000; they tend to hold the investment for a long period of time and they will be in their mid 80s.

 What is the government proposing to do?